velllu/qmk-ambience/README.md

 ```

 ### Most Used (default)
 This picks the most used color, it's slower then the simple average but still very fast.
+It also counts the pixels with an actual color (not white/black) and brighter, as more pixels, this makes it actually very accurate.
 ```bash
 qmk-ambience-client # you can also set `--algorithm most-used` but it's already the default
 ```